GMOD/Apollo/docs/Web_services.md

 ### Cookies

-The Web Apollo Login creates a JSESSIONID cookie and rememberMe cookie (if applicable) and these can be used in downstream API requests (for example, by setting -b cookies.txt in curl will preserve the cookie in the request).
+The Apollo Login creates a JSESSIONID cookie and rememberMe cookie (if applicable) and these can be used in downstream API requests (for example, by setting -b cookies.txt in curl will preserve the cookie in the request).

 You can also pass username/password to individual API requests and these will authenticate each individual request.